Starting an LLC in Utah comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 You can download the Foreign LLC form from the state’s Foreign LLC page: Utah Foreign LLC Forms.

 Note: If you start a Utah LLC, it’s called a “Domestic LLC”.
 If you start an LLC somewhere else, it would be a “Foreign LLC” in Utah.

 Is Utah a good state to form an LLC?

 Yes, if you live in Utah or operate your business there.
 Learn more: What constitutes doing business in Utah?

-Even though Utah’s low formation fee ($70) and annual fees ($20 per year) are appealing, it’s best to form an LLC in the state where you do business.
+Even though Utah’s state fees are low (formation fee ($54) and annual fees ($18 per year)) and that’s appealing, it’s best to form a new business in the state where you do business.
 For most people, that’s the state where they live.
 Learn more: what’s the best state to form your LLC.

 If you form your LLC in another state, you will then have to register it as a Foreign LLC – which means you’ll pay extra filing fees.

 What are the steps to forming an LLC in Utah?